hstarmans/opticaldesign/README.md

 ## Install

 Install depencies using poetry.
-Pyoptools must be installed via pip poetry run python -m pip install git+https://github.com/cihologramas/pyoptools The pip install avoids error (https://github.com/python-poetry/poetry/issues/3744).
+Pyoptools must be installed via pip
+'''poetry run python -m pip install git+https://github.com/cihologramas/pyoptools'''
+The pip install avoids [error](https://github.com/python-poetry/poetry/issues/3744).
 Another fix would be to change pyoptools.
 Firefox does not work.
 Renders can only be made via jupyter lab.

 ## Remarks